Home > Analyses > Financial Services > KeyCorp

 Financial Performance & Fundamental Metrics

-In this section, I analyze KeyCorp’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and shareholder value.
+I analyze KeyCorp’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.

 Income Statement

-The table below presents KeyCorp’s key income statement figures for fiscal years 2021 through 2025, reported in USD.
+The table below summarizes KeyCorp’s annual income statement figures from 2021 to 2025, reflecting revenue, expenses, profits, and earnings per share in USD.

 | 2021 | 2022 | 2023 | 2024 | 2025 | |